coatespeter/first-project-gglamping/README.md

 I used chat GPT for some testing and paragraph creation.  chat.openai.com

-I used YouTube for a couple of tutorials based around media queries and Flexbox. https://www.youtube.com/watch?v=yU7jJ3NbPdA&t=175s
+I used YouTube for a couple of tutorials based on media queries and Flexbox. https://www.youtube.com/watch?v=yU7jJ3NbPdA&t=175s

 I used stack overflow on a daily basis for code-related problems throughout. https://stackoverflow.com/